Don’t Refinance Until You Understand These Title Insurance Tips

 Errors or omissions in deeds

 An owner’s title insurance policy would protect you if an issue arises that is covered by your policy and would pay for your legal fees should you have to fight for your title in court.

 For homeowners considering a refinance, you’ll need to purchase lender’s title insurance, as lenders won’t fund your mortgage without it.
 Choosing to purchase an owner’s title insurance policy is optional.

 It should be noted that in some markets it is customary for the home seller to split the cost of title insurance with the buyer so that title insurance and escrow charges are easier to swallow.
 So, when you refinance and have no one to split these costs with, it can seem like you’re paying more for the title insurance on a refinance.
 That’s really not the case.

-Have questions about refinancing and the costs involved?
-Our team at Reali Loans is making refinancing easy, and is always available for consultation.
-In fact, Reali Loans clients shave off an average of $409 a month from their monthly mortgage payment.
-Get a quote in less than two minutes and see how much you could save!
+Have questions?
+The team at Reali Loans is dedicated to making refinancing simple, affordable, and stress-free: shaving an average of $409 off our customer’s monthly mortgage payments.
+Get a free refinance quote in minutes and see how much you could save.